ERGO-Code/HiGHS/README.md

 Compiling and linking without CMake
 -----------------------------------

-Suppose we want to link an executable defined in file `use_highs.cpp` with the highs library.
-After running the code above compile and run with
+An executable defined in the file `use_highs.cpp` is linked with the HiGHS library as follows.
+After running the code above, compile and run with

 `g++ -o use_highs use_highs.cpp -I install_folder/include/ -L install_folder/lib/ -lhighs`